szfazekas/AUrisim-julia/README.md

 The Pluto notebook uses the Pluto.jl package in Julia, so does not need external installation, but you need to install it along with the other package requirements.
 I will probably focus on the Pluto notebook from now on, because of its reactive nature and because the source file in the end is a valid Julia file, as opposed to the Jupyter notebooks.
 In Pluto I found it much easier to set up the interactive controls, which is key in this project.

 After opening the notebook and all cells finished loading you should see something like below (the interface might change a little with subsequent versions).
+Clicking on the image will open a short video guide to installing the necessary packages.

 [![Video guide to running the PLuto notebook](https://github.com/szfazekas/AUrisim-julia/blob/main/Screenshot1_pluto.png)](https://youtu.be/Q6COatnYR4s)